kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

 }
 ```

+> Above was created in the days before Vue shipped with TypeScript out of the box.
+Now the best path to get started is through the official CLI.

+#### Faster Build
+1. [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
+2. `ts-loader` does not support HMR.

 ### Basic Static Types
 TypeScript brings along static types to the JavaScript language, and those **types are evaluated at compile time**.
 Static types can help warn you of possible errors without having to run the code.